GettingMarried/GMWiki/Development.md

 - CI
 - PR

+If you are [New to Symfony](https://github.com/AmpersandHQ/gettingmarried/wiki/New-to-Symfony-4.x), have a look at the wiki, it documents the basic and best practices for developers.

 ## TDD (test driven development)

 Each PR MUST be covered by automated tests in any forms of: